 This program provides college premeds an overview of medical school.
 The program

 is 2- 4 hours long and is tailored to the needs of the sponsoring group.
-In addition,
+Dr. Rubin

-Dr. Rubin offers lectures on a numerous subjects for premeds ranging from interview
+offers lectures on a numerous subjects for premeds ranging from interview skills

 is an attending pediatrician at Naperville Pediatric Associates since 1988.
 He received his B.A. in Biology from New York University, his Ph.D. and M.D. from the University of Chicago where he also completed his pediatric residency.
 Dr. Rubin is certified by the American Board of Pediatrics and a fellow of the American Academy of Pediatrics.
 He is on the active staff at Edward Hospital, Naperville IL.
 Dr. Rubin started his Mini Medical School with his son, Zachary E. Rubin, M.D. , back in 2004.